MLH/Snowflake-Challenges-GHW-Cloud-Week-3-2025/README.md

 ### Interact with the Snowflake Community

 #### Objectives:
-* Join snowflake developer community and post an intro on the [Data Week event thread](https://mlh.link/ghwcloud325-snowflake-discourse).
+* Join snowflake developer community and post an intro on the [GHW event thread](https://mlh.link/ghwcloud325-snowflake-discourse).
 * Share a screenshot on our [submission form](https://mlh.link/ghwform)!

 ## Challenge 3
 ### Complete introductory quickstart from workshop
 #### Objectives:
 * Attend the Snowflake ["How to build an LLM-powered Agent in < 5 minutes on Snowflake" workshop](https://mlh.link/ghwcloud325-snowflake-workshop) on Day 1 of GHW Data Week!
 * Couldn't join?
 No problem!
-View the workshop recording on the [MLH Youtube Channel](https://www.youtube.com/@MajorLeagueHacking).
+View the workshop recording on the [MLH Youtube Channel](https://www.youtube.com/@MajorLeagueHacking) or check out the workshop repository [here](https://mlh.link/ghwcloud325-snowflake-github).
 * Complete the introductory quickstart using the workshop's step by step instructions and submit your solution to our [Devpost Page](https://mlh.link/ghwdevpost)!

 ## Challenge 4
 ### End to end LLM challenge
 #### Objectives:
-* Complete the following [Snowflake community challenge](ghwcloud325-snowflake-llm) and submit your solution to our [Devpost Page](https://mlh.link/ghwdevpost)!
+* Complete the following [Snowflake community challenge](https://mlh.link/ghwcloud325-snowflake-cortex) and submit your solution to our [Devpost Page](https://mlh.link/ghwdevpost)!
 * HINT: Check out Snowflake's [second workshop](https://mlh.link/ghwcloud325-Snowflake-workshop2) for a walk-through on how to complete this challenge.
   * Couldn't join?
 No problem!
-View the workshop recording on the [MLH Youtube Channel](https://www.youtube.com/@MajorLeagueHacking).
+View the workshop recording on the [MLH Youtube Channel](https://www.youtube.com/@MajorLeagueHacking) or check out the workshop repository [here](https://mlh.link/ghwcloud325-snowflake-github2).

 ## Challenge 5
 ### Use Snowflake to complete any of this week's challenges